Prepare/Submit an Application: Develop a Proposal Narrative

-1. Submission deadline – make sure you have enough time to meet the deadline
+1. Submission Deadline – Do you have have enough time to meet the deadline?

-2. Sponsor's review criteria- be sure your project responds adequately to review criteria
+2. Sponsor's Review Criteria – Does your project adequately respond to review criteria?

-3. Sponsor's Goals – be sure your project goals align with those of the sponsor
+3. Sponsor's Goals – Do your project goals align with those of the sponsor?

-4. Eligibility Criteria – make sure Institutions of Higher Education (IHEs) or non-profit entities are eligible to apply.
-If an applicant must have 501(c)(3) status, please contact the Division of Philanthropy and Engagement to discuss the possibility of submitting your application.
+4. Eligibility Criteria – Are Institutions of Higher Education (IHEs) or non-profit entities eligible to apply?
+If an applicant must have 501(c)(3) status, please contact Philanthropy and Engagement to discuss the possibility of submitting your application.

 • Find a collaborator within the A&M System using Maestro